amytangcodes/employee-timetracker-app/README.md

 **If you were given another day to work on this, how would you spend it?
 What if you were given a month?**

+- Continue working on creating new data, hook up edit log data, and delete log
+- Format clock and date
-- User profile section - User profile controller
+- Add user profile section - User profile controller
+- Maybe go through [this](https://blog.heroku.com/a-rock-solid-modern-web-stack) to better understand deploying to heroku
 - Define user page permissions - different access between Admin, teacher, parents
 - Write tests